xp-bar/zsh-bar-theme/README.md

-# Zsh -- BAR Theme
+# zsh-bar theme

-My personal Zsh theme.
+My personal zsh theme.
 In my opinion, looks best with some variant of the Atom One Dark theme (whichever works best with your terminal emulator).

 ## Screenshots